kwalczak80/Speedy-cars/README.md

 ### CSS

-The CSS code within the application has been validated by [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/), and the results can be seen below.
+The CSS code within the application was validated by [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/), and the results can be seen below.

 [CSS Admin validation results](docs/validation/css/css-validation-admin-area.JPG) [CSS validation results](docs/validation/css/css-validation.jpg)

 ### JS

-The JavaScript and JQuery code within the application has been validated by [JSHint](https://jshint.com/), and the results can be seen below.
+The JavaScript and JQuery code within the application was validated by [JSHint](https://jshint.com/), and the results can be seen below.

 [JS validation results](docs/validation/js/js-validation-results.JPG)